duynguyen158/wann-nlp/README.md

 For further hyperparameter tuning, edit JSON files in the `p` folder.

 WANNs are stored as 2D NumPy arrays.

+## Evaluating & Fine-Tuning WANNs
+Go to `wann_tool`